tsume82/Influence-Maximization/README.md

 Code and data for experiments with evolutionary influence maximization

 This repository contains source code and some experimental scripts for experimental setups.
-The inputs, outputs, plots, datasets and other experiment-specific files are contained in another subrepository:
+The inputs, outputs, plots and other experiment-specific files are contained in another subrepository:
 [experiments](https://github.com/katerynak/Influence-Maximization-experiments).

 Influence-Maximization repository is organized as follows: